tommeagher/data1-fall2015/README.md

 * "Using People, Not Numbers, To Tell The Story" by Sarah Cohen in "[When Words and Nerds Collide](https://s3.amazonaws.com/s3.documentcloud.org/documents/757701/nerds-and-words.pdf)," pp. 16-18, 1999, Poynter Institute.

 ###Class 4 - Date TBD
-**Assignment due**: FOIA request and receipt

-Prying structured data from unstructured formats, or why I hate PDFs.

-Hands-on tutorial on Comet Docs, DocumentCloud and Tabula.
+Bulletproofing, FOIA and recapping what we've learned so far.

+Tutorials on topics tbd by class consensus, reviewing basic Excel and OpenRefine.

 Guest speaker: [Stacy Jones](https://twitter.com/stacyannj), Data Editor at Fortune.com